idnahacks/AD_attack_defend_cheatsheet/Attacking and Defending AD - A Cheatsheet/1 - Enumeration.md

  - Get Domain Controllers from a different domain `Get-ADDomainController -Identity <DomainName>`

-## Review all users
+## User Enumeration
 ### Powerview (will need to bypass AMSI)

  - Show all users
  `Get-NetUser`
   - Show a particular user
  `Get-NetUser -SamAccountName <user>`
+ `Get-NetUser -Username <user>`
  `Get-NetUser | select cn`
- `Get-Userproperty`
+  - Get a list of all properties for users `Get-Userproperty`
  - Show the samaccountname field from all users from a specified domain `Get-netuser -domain <domainName> | select -expandproperty samaccountname`
  - Show last password change
 `Get-UserProperty -Properties pwdlastset`
+ - Show logon count of a user (handy for detecting decoy or stale accounts) `Get-UserProperty -Properties logoncount`
- - Search for a string in a user's attribute `Find-UserField -SearchField Description -SearchTerm "wtver"`
+ - Search for a string in a user's attribute `Find-UserField -SearchField Description -SearchTerm "pass"` `Find-UserField -SearchField Description -SearchTerm "built"`
  - Find users with sessions on a machine `Get-NetLoggedon -ComputerName <ComputerName>`
  - Enumerate sessions on a machine